 Phase 1 Preparation

-Every panel member studies the self-evaluation report and its appendices.prepares themselves for the visit despite the fact that they did not get SER in advance.
+Every panel member prepares themselves for the visit despite the fact that they did not get SER in advance.
 The panel members also provide an individual checklist that lists all their questions, their temporary evaluation and their argumentation.
-The secretary Prof BokonjicMembers of the commission createds a synthesis out of these lists.
+Members of the commission created a synthesis out of these lists.
 Following that, the synthesis is thoroughly discussed and provided with arguments.

-Based on the discussion and the panel members’ questionsnaires; teamthe secretary finally made kes an inventory of the key points and priorities that should be kept in mind during the interviews and the inspection of materials.
+Based on the discussion and the panel members’ questions team finally made an inventory of the key points and priorities that should be kept in mind during the interviews and the inspection of materials.

 Phase 2 Visit to the higher education institution

-CCNURCAESABIH consortium group provides a visit schedule template that can be adjusted to the specific situation of a certain programme if necessary.
+CCNURCA consortium group provides a visit schedule template that can be adjusted to the specific situation of a certain program if necessary.
 The visit schedule is included as appendix.

-During the assessment, the panel interviews a representative group of all relevant groups, it studies additional information and it visits the institution to be able to assess thestudents’ accommodation and available facilities.
+During the assessment, the panel interviews a representative group of all relevant groups, it studies additional information and it visits the institution to be able to assess available facilities.
 The panel uses the checklists’ and questionnaires’ synthesis for further interviews.

 The visit schedule contains a few consultation meetings that allow the panel members to exchange their findings with each other and to come to mutual, more definitive evaluations.

-At the end of the assessment visit, the panel’s chairperson gives an oral reportgave final conclusion on the panel’s experiences and findings, without uttering any explicit value judgments with regard to its contents.
+At the end of the assessment visit, the panel’s chairperson gave final conclusion on the panel’s experiences and findings, without uttering any explicit value judgments with regard to its contents.

 Phase 3 Creation of the assessment report

-After finishing interviewBased on the self-evaluation report, the checklists and the motivations, representative of the group the secretary draws up a draft of the assessment report, in dialogue with the chairperson and the other panel members.
+After finishing interview,, the checklists, representative of the group draws up a draft of the assessment report, in dialogue with the chairperson and the other panel members.

 This draft assessment report describes the panel’s evaluation and the motivation per criterium and per indicator.
 In addition to that, points of attention and possible recommendations for improvement are formulated if found necessary or desirable by the panel members.

-The draft assessment report is sent to the study programme for the verification of factual errorsand for the formulation of possible remarks with regard to the report’s content.
-The programme’sreaction on the report is then discussed by the assessment panel.